- In 2017, Jeff Bezos surpassed Bill Gates to become the richest person in the world, and in 2018, did the same as the richest American.

 It appears that Bezos has been looking for worthy candidates for his philanthropy, however.
 On June 15, 2017, Bezos tweeted out a request.
 “This tweet is a request for ideas.
 I’m thinking about a philanthropy strategy that is the opposite of how I mostly spend my time — working on the long term,” the long tweet began.
 The tweet got 48,000 comments, many of which were requests for funding.

-With Honor aims to help elect at least 20 American military veterans in November, and 100 or more candidates in 2020.
+With Honor previously aimed to help elect at least 20 American military veterans in November, and now seeks to help elect 100 or more candidates in 2020.
 The organization’s long-term goal is that by 2030 and beyond, “principled veterans represent a significant percentage of elected positions and American government is less polarized and more effective.”

 Jeff Bezos’ Start as an Entrepreneur